libbitcoin/libbitcoin-server/README.md

 The API is backward compatible with its predecessor [Obelisk](https://github.com/spesmilo/obelisk) and supports simple and advanced scenarios, including stealth payment queries.
 The [libbitcoin-client](https://github.com/libbitcoin/libbitcoin-client) library provides a calling API for building client applications.
 The server is complimented by [libbitcoin-explorer (BX)](https://github.com/libbitcoin/libbitcoin-explorer), the Bitcoin command line tool and successor to [SX](https://github.com/spesmilo/sx).

+## Requirements.

+At least 100 Gb file storage (SSD preferred), with swap enabled and at least 4Gb RAM (8Gb preferred).

 ## Installation

 Libbitcoin Server can be built from sources or downloaded as a signed portable [single file executable](https://github.com/libbitcoin/libbitcoin-server/wiki/Download-BS).